60$ Pet Door Unboxings; Reviewing Ideal, Petsafe, and Dragon

 The Petsafe comes with plastic screws and stainless nuts, locking cover, framing pieces, installation guide, and folded cutting template.
 With the most pieces, the Petsafe hardware is less than inspiring.
 Installation will be more difficult because you need to frame out the door yourself.
 The folded up template will also make cutting into your door more difficult.

 The Dragon comes with stainless steel hardware, locking cover, and single sheet installation instructions and cutting template.
 It has the best instruction manual of the bunch that doubles as a cutout template.
 It’s easy to read and comes with pictures for easy installation.
-With the most contact points and the best self-framing design of the bunch, the Dragon seems to have the best installation and highest quality parts.
+With the most contact points and the best self-framing design of the bunch, Dragon dog doors seems to have the best installation and highest quality parts.

 While it’s impossible to say which pet door is best until the door is installed, I can share my experience getting to open each door.